-I make this capsicum chutney for idli, dosa, pongal, or pesarattu , We don’t mind even enjoying this with sandwiches, vegetable spring rolls or even with paratha.
+I make these capsicum chutney for idli, dosa, pongal, or pesarattu , We don’t mind even enjoying this with sandwiches, vegetable spring rolls or even with paratha.

 Using chana dal is a better option than fried gram for folks on low glycemic and low carbs diet.
 Fried gram saves a bit of frying time which otherwise the chana dal has to be fried and cooled.

-My breakfast chutney recipes are mostly no garlic, due to its pungent smell and the hubby insists I don’t use it when made to accompany the breakfast.
-You can replace ginger with garlic. you can even use few pudina or coriander leaves.
+My breakfast chutney recipes are mostly no garlic or garlic is sauted well.
+Due to its pungent smell and the hubby insists I don’t use it when made to accompany the breakfast.
+You can use ginger or garlic to suit your taste.
+You can even use few pudina or coriander leaves.
 This chutney needs no tempering / thalimpu , if you wish you can do it with basic ingredients like oil, mustard, cumin, red chilies and dals.

 For more easy breakfast chutney recipes, check